nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-02-01-connecting-communication-cable.md

  * 2. A message will appear “Found new hardware…”
  * 3. You will be prompted to install the suitable driver
  * 4. Insert provided installation CD for driver
- * 5. The installation will automatically select the correct driver form the CD
+ * 5. The installation will automatically select the correct driver from the CD

 <div class="center">